VA Construction Loan

 Can I use a VA construction loan to build on land I already own?

 Yes.
-If you already own your lot, the construction loan can cover the build costs without needing to finance the land.
-Your existing equity in the land may also factor into how the loan is structured.
-Talk to your lender about how they handle land that's already owned versus land purchased as part of the transaction.
+If you already own your lot, the construction loan can cover the build costs without needing to finance the land separately.
+Your existing equity in the land may factor into how the loan is structured at closing.
+Talk to your lender about how they handle already-owned land versus land purchased as part of the transaction, since the two situations are handled differently.

 What credit score do I need for a VA construction loan?

-Most lenders require a minimum credit score of 640 for VA construction loans.
-This is higher than what some lenders accept for a standard VA purchase loan.
-The added complexity of construction lending leads most lenders to set a stricter threshold.
-If your score is below 640, it's worth working on that before starting the construction loan process.
+Most lenders require a minimum credit score of 640 for VA construction loans, and some are requiring 680 or higher as lender availability for this product has narrowed.
+This is higher than what many lenders accept for a standard VA purchase loan.
+If your score is below 640, it’s worth working on that before starting the construction loan process rather than running into a denial after you’ve already selected a builder.

 Is a VA construction loan harder to get than a regular VA loan?